morganelle/401-python-prework/README.md

 ### Unit 6: The Student Becomes the Teacher
 #### Instructions
 Create a simple program that stores, averages and grades individual and groups of students

+### Unit 7: Battleship!
+#### Instructions
+Create a one-player Battleship game where the user guesses and the program provides feedback and game status info